jonnor/projects/clothing/README.md

 * Credit-card or mobile-phone holder in sleave, or as bracers.
 Could be a quick-release, magician style - that one can flick open.
+If using non-contact payment systems (NFC etc), the card does not even need to come out.

 ### Fictional/Fantasy utilitarian